webman-php/webman-manual/resource/doc/en/middleware.md

 }
 ```

-This means that the `process` method must be implemented, and it must return a `support\Response` object.
-By default, this object is generated by `$handler($request)` (request continues to pass through the onion core), but it can also be a response generated by helper functions such as `response()`, `json()`, `xml()`, or `redirect()` (request stops passing through the onion core).
+In other words, middleware must implement the `process` method, which must return a `support\Response` object.
+By default, this object is generated by `$handler($request)` (continuing the request through the onion layers), but it can also be a response generated by helper functions like `response()`, `json()`, `xml()`, `redirect()`, etc. (stopping the request from continuing through the onion layers).

-## Accessing Request and Response in Middleware
+## Accessing the Request and Response in Middleware

-In the middleware, we can access the request and obtain response after the controller has been executed.
-Therefore, the middleware can be divided into three parts internally:
+In middleware, we can access both the request and the response.
+Therefore, a middleware can be divided into three parts:

-1. The request passage phase, which is the phase before request processing.
+1. Request traversal phase - before request processing
-2. The controller handles the request phase, which is the request processing phase.
+2. Controller processing phase - request processing
-3. The response passage phase, which is the phase after request processing.
+3. Response traversal phase - after request processing

-The manifestation of these three phases in the middleware is as follows:
+The three phases are reflected in the middleware as follows:

 ```php
 <?php
 namespace app\middleware;